 Before returning to Andalusia, I spent six absolutely cracking years with the British Council both in the Barcelona and Damascus centres.
 My time with the Council got me into teacher training, materials writing and examining.

 I was lucky enough to get the opportunity to deliver training courses for state school teachers in conjunction with ministries of education in Aleppo, Barcelona and Gerona and to present at conferences in Beirut, Lisbon and Exeter as well as numerous venues around Spain.
 The Council also helped me with funding for the DELTA and a distance MA in TESOL.

 Going back a little further, I spent my first five years in the Tomares ELI centre.
+Tomares is a small village just outside Seville (and it is my home again now!).
 This was the first time I'd lived abroad or taught children English so it was a huge learning curve but lots and lots of fun.
 I found my first year quite challenging but steadily and surely I got better!

 |I have also had a great time teaching at Huerta Santa Ana school, just outside Seville, and at New College Nottingham's Clarendon site where I also did my initial CELTA course. |

 As I'm teaching, I'm constantly scribbling down thoughts and ideas which make up the core of my workshops and presentations.
 On top of my regular classes, I speak at as many teacher conferences as I can and also do smaller inhouse training sessions for various schools and academies.

 I'm particularly interested in what I call task micromechanics, learners engagement with text, classroom discipline and the way that students and teachers talk to each other.